ogait001/academic-profile/_posts/2026-06-09-the-grammar-of-displacement.md

 ---
 layout: post
 description: "A reflection on place, time, and presence, where the modern grammar of displacement replaces the here, the now, and encounter."
-title: "The Grammar of Displacement: From, Anytime, Then"
+title: "The Grammar of Displacement"
+subtitle: "From, Anytime, Then"
 date: 2026-06-09
 categories: [philosophy-of-time, catholic-theology, ontology]
 tags: [displacement, non-te-egeo, presence, real-presence, monte-cristo, marco-polo, macondo, garcia-marquez, chapin, micro-gap, now, gaitan-topology]